-Monday Memo From Principals
+Monday Memo From Deputy Director / Principal

-Each Monday the school's divisional Principals send parents/ guardians an email with a brief overview of whole school activities and upcoming events.
-Sign up forms and surveys that require responses from parents are added to Monday Memos.
+Each Monday the school's Deputy Director / Principal sends parents/ guardians an email with a brief overview of whole school activities and upcoming events.
+Sign-up forms and surveys that require responses from parents are added to Monday Memos.
 Parent preferences for the amount and nature of communication they wish to receive are quite diverse and at ISR the best common ground seems to be sending as much key information as possible via the weekly update in the Monday Memo.
 Therefore, as it comes just once a week, we encourage all parents to take a few minutes to read carefully and decide what information is relevant for your family.

-Google classroom
+Google Classroom